 Velvety smooth easy vegan cheese sauce, made from simple pantry ingredients.
-Comes together fast in an Instant Pot or on a stovetop.
+Comes together in just 30 minutes in an Instant Pot or on the stovetop.
 Delicious served over pasta, veggies, baked potatoes, or anywhere you’d pour cheese sauce.️

 I used to think giving up cheese meant giving up my favorites.
 I mean, what’s a baked potato or bowl of chili without cheese sauce?